Ponderosa Park, Arizona: History

 On December 13, 1884, Frederich Barth was granted Homestead Certificate No. 82, Application No. 200 signed by Chester A. Arthur, President of the United States.
 This Homestead was for 160 acre that now comprises Ponderosa Park.

 Barth died in 1889 with no heirs and no will.
 In 1902, the Territory of Arizona filed claim to take possession of the land as there were no known claims to it, no tenants or others in actual possession.
 Notice of the court action, scheduled for June 2, 1902 was published in local newspapers.

 Ownership of the property from 1902 until the 1940s is unclear.
 It is believed that the original homestead was divided and resold an unknown number of times.
-M. Adele and Lenord F. Albrecht bought pieces of the original property beginning on August 15, 1941, and by October 1951, the Albrechts had title to just about the entire Ponderosa Park area.
-Right-of-way grants were issued for Transmission lines from the United States Forest Service and the Bureau of Land Management in 1954, 1956, and 1959.
+M. Adele and Lenord F. Albrecht bought pieces of the original property on August 15 and in October 1941.
 The property was subdivided into individual lots between 1954 and 1967.
 Lot prices were $2000 - $3000 in the 1960s.

-Geology

-Ponderosa Park is composed of Proterozoic (Precambrian) "Undifferentiated Granites and Schists."

-Located between the Chaparral Shear Zone on the south and the Mesa Butte Shear Zone on the north, there are light-colored granites (Aplite to Granodiorite), Diorite, Gabbro, Gneisses, Schists, Metasedimentary and Metavolcanic rocks.
-On one tributary to Indian Creek to the east, over 15 different types of granite and metamorphic rocks can be found.
-These rocks were metamorphosed (altered by heat under tremendous pressure) about 1.75 to 1.8 billion years ago.
-The rocks themselves are older; in the order of 2.0 billion years ago.